rikonaka/katoolin4china/README.md

 # katoolin for China
 - Automatically install all Kali tools for Chinese user where visited the kali.org slowly.
 - I also rewrote a list of functions and collation tools.
-- So there will be a lot of defferences with the original version.
+- So there will be a lot of differences with the original version.
 - The new version uses a very convenient pip3 to install the program.

 ```